LSmith97/Pixel_Quest/docs/planning.md

     4,c) Render
     4.d) Wait for the player to click the next encounter button

-6) when initCombat() starts, create a new Enemy object 6.a) Render the new enemy on the page and some encounter message 6.b) Wait for the player to click an ability button to fight()
+6) when initCombat() starts:
+    6.a) Create a new Enemy object
+    6.b) Render the new enemy on the page and some encounter message 6.c) Wait for the player to click an ability button to fight()

-7) when the player clicks an ability, fight() to reduce enemy hp 7.a) the enemy randomly picks an attack to fight() with 7.b) If the enemy hp reaches 0, increase player XP and gold.
+7) When the player clicks an ability, fight() to reduce enemy hp 7.a) The enemy randomly picks an attack to fight() with 7.b) If the enemy hp reaches 0, increase player XP and gold.
         7.b) wait for the player to click find Encounter 7.c) if player xp reaches max, levelup() increase player stats, display level up message then render